javelit/docs/content/develop/concepts/architecture/app-chrome.md

 While viewing an app, click the icon in the upper-right corner to access the menu.
 The developer options are only visible when viewing an app locally.
-{/* TODO-cloud or on Jeamlit Community Cloud while logged into an account with administrative access */}
+{/* TODO-cloud or on Javelit Community Cloud while logged into an account with administrative access */}

 ![App menu](/images/app-menu/app-menu-developer.png)